Southwest is flying to Hawaii!

 10. Buy Southwest Rapid Rewards Points: This isn’t the best option, but if they’re running a promotion or you just need to top off your account for a specific redemption, buying Southwest points is an alternative.

-We’ve all been patiently waiting for the day when Southwest announces when their flights to Hawaii will begin — rumors are pointing to that day getting close.
+We’ve all been patiently waiting for the day when Southwest announces when their flights to Hawaii will begin — and that day is finally here.

 Featured image credit: Katie Seemann